 We chose Dreams from the Cranberries.
 This is my ultimate favourite song of all time.
 Luckily Rudolph also likes the song, so it was the obvious choice!
 It was very special!

 Were any of your family members or friends involved in the wedding and what were their contributions?

 Yes!
-A friend of ours married us.
+A friend of ours officiated our wedding service.
 One did the ceremony and another friend did the legal part.
 It was so special.
 Seven of our cousins sang in the church.
 One cousin played the organ and the other the violin.
 They were amazing!
 We are so lucky to have such musical family members.
 My sister-in-law made the seating plan.

 How does your wedding reflect your personalities?